madiodio/personal-goals/README.md

 # Things I'll willing To Do This Summer:

+- [ ] Publish personal website
+- [ ] Start blogging at the end of the summer
 - [ ] ...

-# Things I'll willing To Do This year:
+# Other Things I'll willing To Do This year:

 - [ ] Read my entire react-native courses
-- [ ] Publish `Woutkofi` project by October
 - [ ] ...

-# Things I'll want to achieve next year:
+# Things I should be focusing in:

 - [ ] Sleep less :(
 - [ ] ...